 If you must give a salary range, anchor high

 Early in the process, your interviewer will try to get you to offer a salary range.
 Avoid it if you can.

-I haven’t been able to avoid offering a salary range to recruiters on the phone.
 It’s worth asking for what you want or a little more so you’ll have room to negotiate down the line.
 We’ll cover negotiating in more detail later.